JohnGC1510/milestone_project_3/TESTING.md

 #### Profile Pages
 -   The student profile page was tested to check that when a answers a question correctly or incorrectly the relevant values in the database are updated and the statistics shown to the user update with them.
 This is the case for all but the working grade displayed too the user, their is a bug that means that the user needs to refresh the browser after navigating to the profile page to show the updated value of the working grade.
 I currently have been unable to find a fix for this bug.

-- The progress bars on the students profile page were tested by editing, adding and removing questions from specfic modules to check if progress bar filled and updated correctly.
-The progerss bars update correctly for all CRUD operations performed on questions.
+- The progress bars on the students profile page were tested by editing, adding and removing questions from specific modules to check if progress bar filled and updated correctly.
+The progress bars update correctly for all CRUD operations performed on questions.

- - The progress bars are not dynamically generated, so when a new moudule is added the progress bar needs to be manually added into the profile function which is highly inefficient however I have yet to be able to find a solution to dynamically generate the progress bars correctly.
+ - The progress bars are not dynamically generated, so when a new module is added the progress bar needs to be manually added into the profile function which is highly inefficient however I have yet to be able to find a solution to dynamically generate the progress bars correctly.

  - On the teacher and admins profile page adding, editing and deleting questions instantly adds/edits/deletes the displayed questions on the page and the database is correctly updated.